NYCPlanning/ae-streetscape/README.md

-# ae-design-system
+# Design System

-Our design system implementation.
-This repo outputs a Storybook site as well as an NPM package of reusable components and tokens.
+This repo contains our primary design system implementation.
+For now, it contains a basic React template [generated using Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) with the `react-ts` template.